More blacks and Latinos have health care access because of Obamacare, study

 The number of black adults who reported not going to the doctor because of costs dropped from 21 percent to 17 percent and for Latino adults it dropped from 27 percent to 22 percent.

-After Senate Republicans failed to "repeal and replace" the current health care law, uncertainty looms around Obamacare's future once Congress returns to Washington from recess, The Commonwealth Fund President Dr. David Blumenthal said improving the ACA will continue to help minorities get access to health care.
+After Senate Republicans failed to "repeal and replace" the current health care law, uncertainty looms around Obamacare's future once Congress returns to Washington from recess.
+The Commonwealth Fund's President Dr. David Blumenthal said improving the ACA will continue to help minorities get access to health care.

-“Improving upon the Affordable Care Act, and expanding Medicaid in all states, will be critical if we are going to see disparities continue to shrink and ensure that everyone can get affordable, high-quality health care.”
+“Improving upon the Affordable Care Act, and expanding Medicaid in all states, will be critical if we are going to see disparities continue to shrink and ensure that everyone can get affordable, high-quality health care," he said.